 Cats and Tea: Can They Drink It?

 Your curiosity about whether your cat can partake in your morning caffeine ritual is valid.
 While sharing tea with your feline might be a gray area, coffee is a definite no-go for cats.
-Loaded with caffeine, it’s harmful to them; that’s true even for decaf coffee, as it contains theobromine – another harmful stimulant for cats.
+Loaded with caffeine, it’s harmful to them; that is true even for decaf coffee, as it contains theobromine – another harmful stimulant for cats.

 Keep your cat away from caffeinated beverages like sodas and energy drinks.
 Other caffeine sources to avoid include guarana, mate, and cacao.
 The Pet Poison Helpline notes that caffeine might also be listed as methylxanthine or xanthine on ingredient labels.